 US$80. bookID # 11603

-Catalogue of the Library of the Massachusetts Horticultural Society p.
+Catalogue of the Massachusetts Horticultural Society p.
 217. Describes 621 species in some detail including their cultivation, requirements, etc.

 The head gardeners of upper class estates influenced the course of gardening and landscaping but were aided by the development of new greenhouse techniques and the discovery of new plants in many parts of the world.
 Drawing on contemporary records and illustrations, the authors describe the massive changes in gardening including the use of conservatories to provide out of season food for the wealthy.